Saxon Switzerland climbing region

-Saxon Switzerland (Sächsische Schweiz) is the largest and one of the best-known climbing regions in Germany, located in the Free State of Saxony.
+Saxon Switzerland (Sächsische Schweiz) is the largest and one of the best-known rock climbing regions in Germany, located in the Free State of Saxony.
 The region is largely coterminous with the natural region of the same name, Saxon Switzerland, but extends well beyond the territory of the National Park within it.
-It includes the western part of the Elbe Sandstone Mountains and is the oldest non-Alpine climbing region in Germany.
+It includes the western part of the Elbe Sandstone Mountains and is the oldest non-Alpine rock climbing region in Germany.
 Its history of climbing dates back to the first ascent in modern times of the Falkenstein by Bad Schandau gymnasts in 1864.
-Currently, there are over 1,100 summits with more than 17,000 climbing routes in the Saxon Switzerland area.
+Currently, there are over 1,100 peaks with more than 17,000 climbing routes in the Saxon Switzerland area.

-Climbing in Saxon Switzerland
+Climbing

-Climbing in Saxon Switzerland is characterized by a strong traditional climbing ethic and a number of peculiarities rarely found in other climbing regions, or at least not to the same extent.
+The climbing is characterized by a strong traditional climbing ethic and a number of peculiarities rarely found in other climbing regions, or at least not to the same extent.
 An exception are Czech sandstone climbing regions, where similar rules apply.
 Climbers must observe the Saxon Climbing Regulations, which were first formulated in 1913 and are binding.
 The main principles of climbing in Saxon Switzerland are based on the idea of free climbing and a commitment to protecting the soft sandstone, which is prone to erosion and can be easily damaged, especially when wet.
 This results in specific rules and customs regarding safety equipment and climbing style.

 Protection

 The main means of protection are slings which are tied around natural features or threaded through natural holes in the rock.
 Knotted slings can be firmly placed within cracks, functioning similar to a camming device.
 Any form of metal protection such as nuts, cams or pitons are forbidden to use as they may damage the rock.

-Ring bolts can only be found in routes of the grades V and higher (with a few exceptions) but are only placed when no other protection is possible.
+Ring bolts can only be found in routes of the Saxon grade V and higher (with a few exceptions) but are only placed when no other protection is possible.
 There are usually large distances between rings and routes with only one or two of them are very common.
 Therefore, climbers often face large runouts and need to rely on slings for protection even in very hard routes.

 Only the person who makes the first ascent of a route is allowed to install ring bolts during the climb from the ground up.
-Bolting a route while hanging from a top rope is not permitted.
+Bolting a route while hanging from a top rope is not permitted (e.g. top rope climbing).
 In exceptional cases, later additions of ring bolts are decided by a commission of the Saxon Climbers Federation (SBB) when natural protection features have been destroyed or a route proves to be too dangerous.
-Bolts may also be placed as anchors in multipitch routes.
+Bolts may also be placed as belay anchors in multipitch routes.